jzbrohi/CIT/Day-3.md

 ## 5, Phishing
 Phishing is aa fraudulent activity done on internet.
 It is like creating spam websites and stealing the data of users.

-# Lets Design aa Website named "Literary Ruminatives"
+# Lets Design a Website named "Literary Ruminatives"
 ## 1, Purpose of Website
 - To Provide Healthy Literature to Readers
 - To Provide Quaality Book Reviews